Company Philosophy

 Novatek also sets the internal and external reporting mechanisms for violations of ethical management and whistle-blower protection stipulated in “Regulations Governing Grievance and Whistleblowing”.
 The internal and external reporting mailboxes will automatically forward a copy of the report to the Audit and Risk Committee, Internal Audit supervisor and Intellectual Property & Legal Department director.

 The Company emphasizes in the “Ethical Management and Guidelines for Conduct” training course materials that directors, managers, and other insiders are prohibited from trading stocks during the closed periods, which are defined as 30 days prior to the annual financial reports public disclosure and 15 days prior to each quarterly financial reports public disclosure.
-Additionally, in January, April, July, and October of 2024, we have separately informed directors and managers via email of the closed periods before each quarterly financial reports public disclosure to remind insiders to avoid inadvertently violating these regulations.
+Additionally, in January, April, July, and October of 2025, we have separately informed directors and managers via email of the closed periods before each quarterly financial reports public disclosure to remind insiders to avoid inadvertently violating these regulations.

-2024 Ethics and Integrity Training Information
+2025 Ethics and Integrity Training Information

 The online course of “Advocacy of Integrity Management Behaviors” has been organized for the entire staff once a year, and the content of this course includes the six major topics of processing of major internal information, prevention of insider transaction, avoidance of conflict of interests, protection of trade secret, integrity management, and informing channel.
 The advocacy of relevant information has been conducted once every six months.

-Novatek has completed the above-mentioned course in August 2024 and September 2023.
+Novatek has completed the above-mentioned course in August 2025 and 2024.
 Personnel eligible for the course include full-time employees and contract employees.
 The course materials, including presentation slides and related video files, were archived in the internal system.
 If employees are not clear about the content of the Principles of Ethical Corporate Management, they can consult the Human Resources Department and the Legal Department for more information.

 Year